-We also talk about Canada’s need for regulatory reform on complementary/alternative medicine (CAM).
-As Dr. Chouinard put it: “Regulatory bodies should be adhering to evidence-based standards, not hiding behind CAM policies.
-The public should be warned about physician members who are utilizing treatments that are not evidence-based and steps should be taken so that they are not endangering patient health.”
+We also talked about Canada’s need for regulatory reform on complementary/alternative medicine (CAM).
+As Dr. Chouinard put it: “Regulatory bodies should be adhering to evidence-based standards, not hiding behind CAM policies.”

 This episode was cut a bit short, so it ends with some of my own thoughts about proxy consent and CAM.